 Most POS systems include benchmark features like inventory management, CRM, employee management, marketing options, analytics, and omnichannel selling.
 More often than not, these features meet the needs of businesses.
 However, if you run a larger venture or have unique requirements, you may require more advanced capabilities like multi-stock transfers, waste management, and low-stock alerts.

-By seeking POSs with these features, or bolstering your existing system through third-party integrations, you’re able to give your businesses the best shot of success moving forward.
+By seeking POSs with these features, or bolstering your existing system through third-party integrations, you can give your business the best shot at success.
 If you’re ready to land on a POS system, you can use our free comparison tool to whittle down the competition today.

 If you click on, sign up to a service through, or make a purchase through the links on our site, or use our quotes tool to receive custom pricing for your business needs, we may earn a referral fee from the supplier(s) of the technology you’re interested in.
 This helps Tech.co to provide free information and reviews, and carries no additional cost to you.
 Most importantly, it doesn’t affect our editorial impartiality.
 Ratings and rankings on Tech.co cannot be bought.
 Our reviews are based on objective research analysis.
 Rare exceptions to this will be marked clearly as a ‘sponsored’ table column, or explained by a full advertising disclosure on the page, in place of this one.
 Click to return to top of page